-Anyone who violates this policy is subject to disciplinary action in accordance with the provisions of the Student Conduct.
+Anyone who violates this policy is subject to disciplinary action in accordance with the provisions of the Office of Community Standards and Accountability.
 Sanctions for violations may include verbal warning, formal reprimand, probation, suspension or dismissal.

 Health and Safety Inspections